foyer-rs/foyer/README.md

 Contributions for *foyer* are warmly welcomed! 🥰

 Don't forget to pass `make check` and `make test` locally before submitting a PR. 🚀

-If the `hakari` check failed on CI, please remove the local `Cargo.lock` file and run `make fast` again. 🙏